StuntsPT/4Pipe4/README.md

 4. Generate pre-configured entries for all of the above ready to be copied & pasted into 4Pipe4rc.

-These scripts should significantlly speed up the instalation process of these external 4Pipe4 programs.
+These scripts should significantly speed up the installation process of these external 4Pipe4 programs.

 By default these scripts will install all the software to "~/Software", but this